The Public Relations BlogPublic RelationsMarketing PRExtra Mile PR Strategy: Wow Your Customers

 • Even the smallest numbers will explode your growth via the “miracle” of compounding.

-As an example of successful manual user recruitment, Graham cites Airbnb, who took “heroic measures” in their early days, going door-to-door to acquire new users and help existing ones improve their listings.
+Graham cites Airbnb as an example of successful manual user recruitment.
+In its early days, Airbnb took “heroic measures”, going door-to-door to acquire new users and help existing ones improve their listings.
 Although growth eventually slows down, startups can transition from manual to less manual methods once they gain traction in the market.

 Examples of Going “The Extra Mile”